San Francisco, June 2014

 My research interest is the topology of singularities, with applications to algebraic geometry and differential geometry.
-I am currently working with Adam Parusinski (University of Nice) on invariants of real algebraic varieties and semialgebraic sets.
-In spring 2004 I was a member of MSRI in Berkeley, where I participated in the program Topological Aspects of Real Algebraic Geometry.
+For more than 20 years I have worked with Adam Parusiński (University of Nice) on invariants of real algebraic varieties and semialgebraic sets.
+In spring 2004 I was a member of the Mathematical Sciences Research Institute in Berkeley, where I participated in the program Topological Aspects of Real Algebraic Geometry.
 In the fall of 2005 I visited the Institut Henri Poincare in Paris, and I taught a course "Invariants and singularities of real algebraic varieties" as part of the Special Trimester on Real Geometry at the Centre Emille Borel.
-In June 2006 I attended my 60th birthday conference at the University of Angers.
-I was one of the organizers of the 2009 Georgia Topology Conference.
-In 2009-10 I was an organizer of the UGA tropical geometry seminar.
-In fall 2009 I attended the Introductory Workshop: Tropical Geometry and the workshop Tropical Structures in Geometry and Physics at MSRI, and in October I spoke at the conference Real Singularities in Analysis and Geometry in Rennes.
+In June 2006 my 60th birthday conference was held at the University of Angers.

 I have been involved with the Center for Proficiency in Teaching Mathematics in the UGA Mathematics and Science Education Department.
-The CPTM was an NSF funded project at UGA and the University of Michigan.
+The CPTM is an NSF funded project at UGA and the University of Michigan.
 I participated in the Center's first summer institute in June 2003.
 In August 2005 and spring 2006 I organized several workshops in Athens and Atlanta by Tom Banchoff on his Multivariable Calculus Project.

-For more information about me, including a list of my research publications, see my vita.
+For more information, including a list of my research publications, see my vita.
 My recent papers can be downloaded from the Math ArXiv.

-Here's what my sisters and brother are doing.
+Here's what my brother and sisters are doing.
 Raven McCrory is an education professor at Michigan State University.
 Margie Hicks is a property manager and Alice McCrory is a retired computer consultant in Columbia, South Carolina.
 Elliott McCrory is a physicist at Fermilab.
 In fall 2009 he returned from two years at CERN in Switzerland to work on the Large Hadron Collider.

 Marvin Lowery McCrory, 1919-2011